18F/18f.gsa.gov/_posts/2019-03-22-18F-5-anniv-fav-project.md

 partners that inspired our team to do their best to improve the user experience of government.
 We asked staff from acquisitions to strategy to share what project they loved working on during the past year.
-We received many fabulous nominations, and since it’s our fifth anniversary, we’re sharing with you the top five submissions.

-Here are 18F’s fav5 of 2018 (in no particular order):
+We received many fabulous nominations, and we’re sharing with you the top four submissions (in no particular order).

 ## Centers for Medicaid and Medicare Services Electronic Advanced Planning Document (eAPD)